privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 That is the same disease with the symptom reversed.
 In the blind band, two different credentials look identical to the wallet.
 Here, one credential fails to be recognised as itself.
 Both are the wallet having no durable notion of a logical credential over time.

-We should be honest about where our own footing is weakest.
-SD-JWT VC gives us the `iss` claim, and the signing certificate when it is absent. **mdoc has no issuer field in the document at all** — issuer identity lives in the certificate chain — and we currently fall back to the credential issuer URL from the issuance protocol, which names the endpoint the wallet fetched from rather than the entity that signed the document.
-That is a fallback, not an answer, and making it a real one is on us rather than on the specs.
+We should be honest about which of the three ways of naming an issuer is weakest, and it is the last one.
+The credential issuer URL names the endpoint the wallet fetched from, not the entity that signed the document.
+Those are usually the same party, and nothing requires them to be.
+That is a fallback, not an answer, and turning it into one is on us rather than on the specs.

 Worth noting too that SD-JWT VC treats a shifting issuer identifier as a warning sign rather than routine churn: its security considerations describe issuers that rotate identifiers, or use a different one per holder, as a tracking risk verifiers should watch for.
 An issuer name that moves is something to notice, not something to normalise away.